Where Cars Meet Culture

 Carnaval Cataliana/Baja California Cruise

-Once you get to the island there are a number of activities from renting bicycles and kayaks, a tour of the island in a vintage bus, zip line adventures, and much more.
-Cars are limited on the island and if you plan on touring any of the more remote sections on a day trip a tour is the best choice.
+Once you get to the island, you can do a number of activities, such as renting bicycles and kayaks, touring the island in a vintage bus, having zip-line adventures, and much more.
+Cars are limited on the island, and if you plan on touring any of the more remote sections on a day trip, a tour is the best choice.

-Avalon offers several excellent restaurants, hotels, and shops and feels more like the South of France than Southern California.
-There are over 32 hotels in Avalon, but space is limited so be sure to book ahead of time.
-On my many trips to the island, I have stayed at the Hotel Atwater a historic hotel from the 1920s, right near the water, the Banning House Lodge, once the privet home of the Banning Family on the island built in 1910, and the Holiday Inn.
+Avalon offers several excellent restaurants, hotels, and shops, and feels more like the South of France than Southern California.
+There are over 32 hotels in Avalon, but space is limited, so be sure to book ahead of time.
+On my many trips to the island, I have stayed at the Hotel Atwater, a historic hotel from the 1920s, right near the water, the Banning House Lodge, once the private home of the Banning Family on the island, built in 1910, and the Holiday Inn.
 Prices for rooms on the island depend on the season, but rooms can be had for between $80-$600 or more.
-Airbnb does have a number of properties listed on the island ranging from $75-$1,500 a night.
-Camping is also an option with the island offering eight dedicated campgrounds.
-Camping permits are required year-round and issued upon check-in at one of the island visitor’s centers, but you can reserve a camping space ahead of your visit.
-Camping fees range between $22-35 depending on the campground, also cabin tents can be rented at some sites, but will cost nearly the same as a hotel.
+Airbnb does have a number of properties listed on the island, ranging from $75-$1,500 a night.
+Camping is also an option, with the island offering eight dedicated campgrounds.
+Camping permits are required year-round and issued upon check-in at one of the island’s visitor centers, but you can reserve a camping space ahead of your visit.
+Camping fees range between $22 and $35, depending on the campground.
+Also, cabin tents can be rented at some sites, but will cost nearly the same as a hotel.

-With over forty dining options on the island, you are not likely to go hungry.
+With over forty dining options on the island, you will not likely go hungry.
 For breakfast, Pancake Cottage is right on the harbor and offers great pancakes and other breakfast staples.
 Lunch at Mt.
 Ada is something you must do at least once on your visit.
 The former home of the Wigley family sits 400 ft above the harbor and the town of Avalon and offers amazing views while you dine.
 Lunch is served only on weekends from 11:30 am to 2:00 pm.
 The three-course meal is $58 per person, plus tax and tip.
-My favorite dinner spot on the island is Steve’s Steakhouse & Seafood, with great views of the Harbor and Casino it is an excellent venue for a romantic dinner for two, or for larger groups book the Rose Room.
+My favorite dinner spot on the island is Steve’s Steakhouse & Seafood, with great views of the Harbor and Casino.
+It is an excellent venue for a romantic dinner for two, or for larger groups, book the Rose Room.
 Steve’s is known for its Surf & Turf as well as excellent burgers.

 Michael Satterfield